So here’s an El Nido budget guide, i.e., how to travel to El Nido, Palawan, with about P7000 for 5 days.

 There are travel agencies that offer complete packages including round-trip transfers from Puerto Princesa to El Nido, accommodation and tours.
 Almost all lodgings also partner up with tours, so for convenience you can simply inquire at the the reception of your selected lodging.

-During off-peak season (June to November – but don’t expect few people), it’s cheaper to avail of the tours individually instead of getting a complete package.
+During off-peak season (June to November), it’s cheaper to avail of the tours individually instead of getting a complete package.
 Travel agencies offer each tour for as low as P800-900.
 Island hopping tours normally begin at 9AM, so be on your way looking around travel agency offices for cheap packages at about 7AM.
 Don’t worry, there are dozens and you can easily spot them especially near the beach that serves as jump-off point for island hopping tours.

 Note: Confirm that the environmental fee, as well as vest and snorkel rental, is already included in the quoted rates.